More enduring than bronze now is this monument

 (Ode III.30 – Horace, trans.
 John Hollander)

-Commemorating poets in this way is better than not commemorating them at all.
 The street name and, especially, the blue plaque are the default memorials of our age.
-New statues and monuments are rare, a symptom perhaps of the slow steady breakdown of our cultural consensus.
+New statues and monuments are rare, a symptom perhaps of the slow, steady breakdown of our cultural consensus.
 A monument or a statue is a large investment and a public value judgment.
 A blue plaque is a simple statement of fact: ‘So-and-so lived here at such-and such a time’.
 New streets on housing developments are plentiful, signs are cheap ,and a street name is provisional and can always be changed.
 The street itself doesn’t have to be razed to the ground.
 A statue is an unambiguous endorsement that may attract hostility and even vandalism if the zeitgeist changes.